Ovarian cancer research

 Cancer growth blockers block substances that cells use to signal to one another to grow.
 Some of the substances that make cells grow are called tyrosine kinases.
 So drugs that block them are called tyrosine kinase inhibitors or TKIs.
 There are other types of kinase inhibitor too.

 The SaPPrOC trial is looking at whether adding a kinase inhibitor drug called saracatinib to paclitaxel can help women who have ovarian, fallopian tube or primary peritoneal cancer that has come back.
 Saracatinib is also known as AZD 0530.
+This trial has now closed and we are waiting for the results.

 Another trial is looking at a new drug called MK-1775 with chemotherapy for ovarian cancer that has come back.
 The women in this trial have tumours with a particular change (mutation) to a gene called p53.
 The p53 gene is involved in controlling how cells divide and grow.
 The women taking part also have cancer that has responded to treatment with platinum chemotherapy drugs in the past (platinum sensitive ovarian cancer).
 The researchers want to see if adding MK-1775 to paclitaxel and carboplatin chemotherapy helps this group of women, and to learn more about the side effects.
+This trial has now closed and we are waiting for the results.

 Angiogenesis means growth of new blood vessels.
 Cancers need to grow their own blood vessels as they get bigger.
 Without its own blood supply, a cancer cannot continue to grow.
 Anti angiogenic drugs stop tumours from developing their own blood vessels.
 So the cancer cells can't get the oxygen and food that they need in order to grow.